dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-10-20-estimates-hurt-predictability.md

 ---
-title: Estimates don't help with predictability.
+title: Estimates don't help with predictability
 ---

 Actually, most often they hurt predictability because of a narrow focus on achieving the short term goal of meeting an estimate and piling up cruft, which then hurts predictability.